 - The Language component of the diversity requirement may be waived by the Department of Languages and Cultures upon completion of a language placement test.

 - Students may seek departmental approval for placement into non-introductory courses.

 - Earlham College does not accept or award credits for the College-Level Examination Program (CLEP) general or subject examinations.

 Note for students who matriculated prior to Fall 2023:

 Dual credits and credits awarded for AP and IB exams may be applied toward the 120-credit degree requirement, but may not be used to satisfy General Education Requirements.
 A maximum of 30 combined AP/IB/Dual Credits will be awarded.

 Advanced Placement Program (AP)

-Advanced placement is available to students who score 4 or 5 on the exam.
+Advanced placement is available to students with a score 4 or 5 on the AP exam.
 In order to receive credit for your AP exam score, you must request the College Board to send your official score report to Earlham.
 The CEEB code for Earlham is 1195.